 - Check out one of the local stores specializing in onyx ornaments.

-- … And relax at Kapadokya Peri Cave – a cafe with a fairy chimney for a terrace.
+- Relax at Kapadokya Peri Cave – a cafe with a fairy chimney for a terrace.

-It isn’t packed with nightlife options, however, and the things to do in town fall short of more touristed hubs like Göreme, but Ürgüp is well positioned in a more central though western location for exploring more of what the enchanting Cappadocia has to offer.
+It isn’t packed with nightlife options, but Ürgüp is well-positioned for exploring more of what the enchanting Cappadocia region has to offer.

-- Spare some good thoughts at Temenni Wishing Hill and visit a saint’s tomb.
+- Spare some good thoughts at Temenni Wishing Hill, learn about St. John the Russian and see the tomb.

-- Go and see the surprisingly grand mosque at the center of town.
+- Go and see the grand mosque at the center of town.

 - Check out Ürgüp’s charming belediye – town hall…